Eragon-Brisingr/GameQuestGraph/README.md

     * Searching for `add quest ...` will display nodes that can be added
     * Right-click on the sequence node and select the `Add Quest Element` tab to add task elements
     * If there is no judgment condition that meets the requirements, inherit the quest element base class to customize the judgment condition
-3. Activate the written quest from `GameQuestComponent` by calling `AddQuest`
+3. Call `ConstructObject` creates an instance of the quest (note that `Outer` must be GameQuestComponent), activate the written quest from `GameQuestComponent` by calling `AddQuest`

 ### Example